adamtow/promptkit/docs/English.md

 The shortcut will check if the device may be off by inspecting the brightness value of the screen.
 If it's 0, it's likely that the device is off and locked.
 It will then audible alert the user to unlock the device before displaying the Prompt.

 > NOTE: PromptKit can not determine if the device is locked if the screen is on.
 PromptKit will try to display the Prompt but will error out, terminating any shortcuts that may have been running in the background like Cronios.

+To change the unlock prompt, tap Unlock Prompt from the Settings screen.
+The language that will be used is your system language and will not be translated by PromptKit.

 ****